coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 \end{aligned}
 $$

 This is called the _Clifford+T set_.
-These operators have mathematical significance because
+These operations have mathematical significance because

 1. arbitrary combinations of $\mathrm{H}$ and $\mathrm{S}$ form a special algebraic space called the one-qubit [Clifford group](https://en.wikipedia.org/wiki/Clifford_gates),

 2. $\mathrm{S}$ equals $\mathrm{T}^2$, and

-3. arbitrary products of these operators form a _dense_ set of the unitary matrices.
+3. arbitrary products of these operations form a _dense_ set of the unitary matrices.

-The third point means to say is that this set of operators could be used to approximate any $2\times 2$ unitary matrix to an arbitrary precision, though Selinger will need to devise an algorithm to do it.
+The third point means to say is that this set of operations could be used to approximate any $2\times 2$ unitary matrix to an arbitrary precision, though Selinger will need to devise an algorithm to do it.

 Next, Selinger turns to a [result](https://arxiv.org/abs/1206.5236) by Kliuchnikov, Maslov, and Mosca which says a given $2\times2$ matrix can be written precisely as a product of Clifford+T elements if and only if the matrix elements are all members of the [number ring](https://en.wikipedia.org/wiki/Ring_(mathematics)) $R := \mathbb{Z}[\frac{1}{\sqrt 2}, i]$.
-So Selinger sets up the following goal: Try to write the problematic parametric gate $\mathrm{RZ}\_\theta$  as a matrix
+So Selinger sets up the following goal: Try to write the problematic parametric operation $\mathrm{RZ}\_\theta$  as a matrix

 $$
 \begin{pmatrix}